aleksha/data-analysis-tutorial/session-0/README.md

 # Setup session

-Here we'll meet a key components, which will be needed for the practice.
+The goal of the session is to introdduec key components, which will be needed for the practice.

 ## Git